GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

-Characterised in a separate project through the Python bindings, and **re-run against this branch**: the ones below still reproduce, while `query_importance_rule`, both torch bridge cases, `state_dict_learnable_filter`, `internal_one_state`, `hidden_identity_gradient` and `output_atom_transformation` no longer do.
+Characterised in a separate project through the Python bindings, and **re-run against this branch**: the ones below still reproduce, while `query_importance_rule`, both torch bridge cases, `state_dict_learnable_filter`, `internal_one_state`, `hidden_identity_gradient`, `output_atom_transformation` and `scalar_vector_identity` no longer do.
 Each of the survivors needs an owner's decision on the intended semantics before it can be called a bug.

+Two corrections to earlier claims here, both from cases that were not measuring what they said they were.
-Correction to an earlier claim here: `lossy_compression_diagnostic` was recorded as no longer reproducing.
-That was a false negative - the worker it drives was failing on a stale weight-layout assertion of its own, so the case scored "worker did not complete" rather than "warning absent".
-With the worker repaired it reproduces again, as below.
+`lossy_compression_diagnostic` was recorded as no longer reproducing; that was a false negative, since the worker it drives was failing on a stale weight-layout assertion of its own, so the case scored "worker did not complete" rather than "warning absent".
+And `scalar_vector_identity` was recorded as still reproducing, when in fact the `SEVERE` it complains about was silenced in `68eb09fd`: the case decided by whether the identity still held, which was the control and was never in question, and never looked at the log at all.
+Both cases have been repaired in the reproducer suite.

-**`ONE * vector` logs SEVERE** although it is a correct differentiable identity - `VectorValue.elementMultiplyBy` complains about incompatible dimensions.
-Diagnostic noise on a supported operation.

 **Pruning and compression emit an explicit lossy-compression warning** on inputs where the compression was measured to be exact.
 Unclassified.